Kaholo/kaholo-plugin-aws-ecs/README.md

 5. Task ID (Autocomplete) **Required** - Stop the task running on the specified cluster with this ID.
 6. Reason (Text) **Optional** - The reason for stopping the task.

-## Method: Describe Task Defintions
+## Method: Describe Task Definitions
 Describe specified task defenitions.

 ### Parameters